../

 (set-fontset-font t 'han "Source Han Sans CN")

-Enable line number display:
+Enable line numbers:

 (global-display-line-numbers-mode 1)